anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="8.-Popularity-of-paid-apps-vs-free-apps">8.
-Popularity of paid apps vs free apps<a class="anchor-link" href="#8.-Popularity-of-paid-apps-vs-free-apps"> </a></h2><p>For apps in the Play Store today, there are five types of pricing strategies: free, freemium, paid, paymium, and subscription.
+<h2 id="Popularity-of-paid-apps-vs-free-apps">Popularity of paid apps vs free apps<a class="anchor-link" href="#Popularity-of-paid-apps-vs-free-apps"> </a></h2><p>For apps in the Play Store today, there are five types of pricing strategies: free, freemium, paid, paymium, and subscription.
 Let's focus on free and paid apps only.
 Some characteristics of free apps are:</p>
 <ul>
 <li>Free to download.</li>
 <li>Main source of income often comes from advertisements.</li>